State Licensure for Speech Language Pathology: What to Know

 • Complete a minimum of 400 clock hours of supervised clinical experience

-• Pass the national Praxis Examination in Speech-Language Pathology
+• Pass the American Speech-Language-Hearing Association’s (ASHA) National Examination in Speech Language Pathology

 • Successfully complete a speech language pathology clinical fellowship

-Even in those states that do not explicitly accept the CCC-SLP, standards are such that qualifying for the certification is usually sufficient to meet most of the separate requirements.
-Although specifics vary, most states specify:
+Even in those states that do not explicitly require the CCC-SLP, national certification standards generally meet most of the state requirements for licensure.
+Although specifics vary, most states require:

 • A master’s degree or equivalent from an accredited school